vatesfr/xen-orchestra/docs/docs/xo5/xoa.md

-# XOA Support
+# The XO Appliance (XOA)

-This is the section dedicated to all XOA details and how to get support on it.
+Everything about the appliance itself: what is inside the VM, its default configuration, and the support tooling.
+For deploying and configuring a new XOA, see [Installation](../installation.md).

 :::tip
-As a XOA user, you can open tickets in your support panel: [https://support.vates.fr/](https://support.vates.fr/).
+As a XOA user, you can open tickets from your personal space: [account.vates.tech](https://account.vates.tech).
 :::

 ## Technical Support